Timi-Duban/timiwebsite/README.md

-# Welcome to my website!
+# Welcome to my website

 This simple, **mobile-first** website is using Next.js **Server Side Rendering** to optimize its performance and get the best possible **Search Engine Optimization**.